MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    ![Data sets page](../images/wpa/tutorials/business-processes.png)

+### Business process actions

 After a business process has been created, it can be viewed, used, or deleted, but it cannot be edited (unless it is in Draft state).
 A business process can be deleted only if no recurring queries are using it.
 After you delete a business process, it cannot be recovered.

 To view or delete a business process, first find it on the **Analyze** > **Business process analysis** page of Workplace Analytics, under the **Business processes** tab.

 ## Analyze a business process